Miranda Jones, HCPC UKCP MA

 Playfulness, imagination and creativity are natural signs of health.
 Creative therapy can help us to reconnect with this vital part of ourselves and develop our capacity to be present in the moment.
 Therapy can be hard work but it is also possible for it to be fun!

-picture of nature mandala
+• picture of nature mandala

 My Approach

 I work with a wide range of creative methods- including visual art, nature-based arts, digital arts, sand tray, clay, movement, bodywork, stories, puppets and poetry.
-Dreams are also an area we can explore, discovering your own personal mythology.
 I am equally happy to suggest creative experiments as I am to be guided by your interests.
 Our work can include body-mind practices such as breathing, grounding and meditation.

 My style of therapy is called Integrative: these means that I draw on research and expertise from several theoretical perspectives including neuroscience, attachment theory, Gestalt, mentalisation based treatment, intersubjective psychodynamic and transpersonal psychology.
 This gives me a varied toolkit which we can use together to support you in a very individualised way.